James Arness in ‘Gunsmoke’.

 - On air: 2011-2016

-In this series, Cullen Bohannon was a Civil War veteran who witnessed the death of his wife at the hands of Union soldiers.
-Horribly scarred by this memory, he set out seeking revenge where he stumbled into Hell on Wheels, a lawless town that rolled with the construction of the Union Pacific railroad.
-Elizabeth Snead in the Hollywood Reporter wrote that the show accurately depicted the "true-to-life greed, corruption, deception, and life-and-death struggles" that surrounded the construction of the transcontinental railroad.
+In this series, Cullen Bohannon is a Civil War veteran who witnesses the death of his wife at the hands of Union soldiers.
+Scarred by this memory, he seeks revenge and stumbles into Hell on Wheels, a lawless town associated with the construction of the Union Pacific railroad.
+In the Hollywood Reporter, Elizabeth Snead wrote that the show accurately depicted the "true-to-life greed, corruption, deception, and life-and-death struggles" surrounding the construction of the transcontinental railroad.

 #5.
 Have Gun - Will Travel